 This will be an opportunity to:

 If your child is already on the SEND register, you may be invited to termly review meetings to discuss your child’s progress with the SENDCo/class teacher.
 There may be representatives from other services who work with your child at these meetings.
-You will also be asked to complete a personal portrait about their child to ensure we gather information from all parties.
-Where external agencies are involved, all information will be discussed with you with the person involved directly, or where this is not possible, in a report.
+You will also be asked to complete a personal portrait about your child to ensure we gather information from all parties.
+Where external agencies are involved, all information will be discussed with you, with the person involved directly, or where this is not possible, in a report.

 How do we communicate with children?

 Where it is appropriate to, your child will be involved in the decision making about their learning including any setting and reviewing of targets that they may be working on.
 When it is felt to be appropriate, children may be invited to review meetings.
 When this is not possible, children’s views will be gathered beforehand through observations or informal pupil-teacher discussions.